The Bob & Millie Lynn Grant

 Terms and Conditions

-- The Bob Lynn Grant is open to professional photojournalists or students who are current residents of the United States.
+- The Bob & Millie Lynn Grant is open to professional photojournalists or students who are current residents of the United States.

-- Staff photographers are eligible but must provide written permission from their employer granting them time off to complete the project.
+- Staff photographers are eligible but must arrange time off from their employer to complete the project.

-- The recipient will do their best to adhere to the project timeline and communicate their progress with NPPF’s coordinator on a monthly basis.
-It is expected that the project will be completed within one year of the grant agreement.
+- The recipient will do their best to adhere to the project timeline and communicate their progress with NPPF’s coordinator monthly.
+The project is expected to be completed within one year of the grant agreement.

-- Upon conclusion of the project, The Bob Lynn Grant recipient will submit to NPPF sufficient high-resolution images with comprehensive captions to document the grant.
-If the project results in a video, a high-resolution copy must be submitted.
+- Upon conclusion of the project, The Bob & Millie Lynn Grant recipient will submit to NPPF sufficient high-resolution images with comprehensive captions to document the grant.
+A high-resolution copy must be submitted if the project results in a video.

 - A written document outlining work on the grant is required.